Eric Kuhne: Foundation

 Kuhne conceived his later company CivicArts in 1975 and as five divisions of Research (Edgewater Mail & Breeze), Concept Design (Citilights), Professional Architectural Services (Eric R Kuhne & Associates), Industrial Design & Manufacturing (Tesserax Designs), and Investment (Spondulix Development).

 While at Princeton, in 1981 he opened Eric R Kuhne & Associates in his apartment on Nassau Street overlooking the entrance to Princeton University.
 There he hired several colleagues at the School of Architecture and entered design competitions.
 He won the Columbus Carscape Competition and three Progressive Architecture Design Awards for Courtyards, Headwaters Park, and River Walk.

-The office was relocated to New York City in 1985 at 50 Walker Street where it remained until 2005 when it was centred in London.
-All work has been done out of the London Office which was opened in 1994.
+The office was relocated to New York in 1985 at 50 Walker Street where it remained until 2005 when it was centred in London.
+All work has been done out of the London office which was opened in 1994.

 Sydney, Australia

 In 1990, Kuhne visited his sister's family in Sydney, Australia and gave a talk at the University of Sydney School of Architecture entitled "Civic Vs Public".
-There he met Malcolm Latham who had just moved from being Director of the National Capital Planning Authority in Canberra to Director of Special Projects in Lend Lease Corporation.
-Through Latham, he was introduced to Stuart Hornery, chairman of the Board of Lend Lease.
+There he met Malcolm Latham who had just moved from being Director of the National Capital Authority in Canberra to Director of Special Projects at Lendlease.
+Through Latham, he was introduced to Stuart Hornery, chairman of the Board of Lendlease.

-Lend Lease engaged Kuhne's office to work on Darling Park, Australia's largest mixed-use waterfront development in Sydney.
+Lendlease engaged Kuhne's office to work on Darling Park, Australia's largest mixed-use waterfront development in Sydney.
 There many of the advanced ideas of cities and architecture were incubated.
 Darling Park continues to be one of the most successful waterfront developments in the southern hemisphere.
 It includes Cockle Bay Wharf and the Waratah Gardens as part of its completed design of 1200000 sqft.

 Worldwide operations

 After living in Sydney, Kuhne was asked in 1994 to move to England to take over the design of Bluewater Park, the largest retail/leisure destination in Europe.
-His office led a design and engineering team for Lend Lease's Project Management team to produce Bluewater as nearly 2000000 sqft of the finest retail/leisure destination in Europe.
+His office led a design and engineering team for Lendlease to produce Bluewater Shopping Centre as nearly 2000000 sqft of the finest retail/leisure destination in Europe.

 Opening an office in London, Kuhne began expanding the concentration of researchers, designers, and planners in the United Kingdom.
 With the addition of BurJuman Gardens Shopping Centrer in Dubai in 1999, Kuhne's firm began working globally to create landmark destinations around the world.
 Kuhne lectured all over the world about his research, using his projects to illustrate advanced ideas in art, architecture, landscape, urban and industrial design.
 His talks included "Civic Vs Public", "Stillife Vs Wildlife", "The Art of the Gift", "Marketplace of Ideas", "Skyscrapers vs Starcatchers", "Ornamental Cities" and "Five Cities For The Future".
 These talks all explored restoring the quality of story-telling to architecture, gardens and cities.